Geta/geta-optimizely-genericlinks/README.md

 ## What is does

-Provides a new property type `LinkDataCollection` which is an alternative to `LinkItemCollection` which can be extended with additional propertes.
+Provides a new property type `LinkDataCollection` which is an alternative to `LinkItemCollection`.
+It can be extended with additional propertes.

 ## How to get started?